umerrauf6/A-Scheduling-Algorithms-Simulator/README.md

     }
     ```

-### Output Schema
+### Output Schema for /schedule_jobs

     The backend returns output in the following JSON format:

     ```json
     {
     "schedule1": [